iofly/bfcal/README.md

 ## API

-API calls accessed via the calendar method ".doCommand(string, valParam);"
+API calls accessed via the calendar method "instance.doCommand(string, valParam);".

+A useful way to get the instance of the calendar for a particular HTML element is the static methid "BFCal.GetInstance(selector);" where selector is the CSS selector for the element e.g. #calentar1 for an element with id="calendar1".

+If there is no calendar associated with that HTML element, then one will be created.

 Command | Description
 ------------ | -------------